raganwald/raganwald.github.com/_posts/2019-09-21-regular-expressions.md

   //=> All 6 tests passing
 ```

-Given that we can express any formal regular expression as a JavaScript expression that generates an equivalent finite-state recognizer, we have a demonstration that for every formal regular expression, there is an equivalent finite-state recognizer.
+Given that we can express any formal regular expression as a JavaScript expression that generates an equivalent finite-state recognizer, we have a weak demonstration that for every formal regular expression, there is an equivalent finite-state recognizer.

 But our emphasis is on algorithms a computer can execute, so let's write an algorithm that does exactly that.